Inspire Investing: Inspire's Biblical ETF [NYSE: BLES] Exceeds Secular Benchmarks

 Not only does Inspire Investing seek to invest in the most inspiring companies in the world, but they also aim to be one of the most inspiring companies in the world.
 As such, Inspire donates 50% or more of their corporate profits to Christian ministry every year.
 Most recently Inspire adopted a village in the coffee farming mountains of Guatemala and is working to provide a church building, clean water, improved education, a fully functional medical clinic, and child sponsorship to completely transform the lives of those living in that impoverished village.
 Learn more at www.inspireinvesting.com/impact.

-1 Past performance is no guarantee of future results.
+(Past performance is no guarantee of future results.
 The performance data quoted here represents past performance.
 Current performance may be lower or higher than the performance data quoted above.
 Investment return and principal value will fluctuate, so that shares, when redeemed, may be worth more or less than their original cost.
 Inspire Funds are bought and sold at market price (not NAV) and are not individually redeemed from the fund.
 Brokerage commissions will reduce returns.
-(Fund operating expenses are 0.62% gross/0.61% net for BLES and 0.80% for WWJD.)
+To obtain performance data current to the most recent month-end, please call 877.658.9473, or visit www.inspireetf.com.
+Total annual fund operating expenses are 0.62%.)

-The Inspire ETFs are new with a limited history of operations for investors to evaluate.
+The Inspire International ESG ETF (WWJD) is new with a limited history of operation for investors to evaluate.
 There is no guarantee that the Fund will achieve its objective, generate positive returns, or avoid losses.

 Investments in foreign securities could subject the Fund to greater risks including, currency fluctuation, economic conditions, and different governmental and accounting standards.